-Homeless Services, Public Services and Capital Project FY23 Grant Applications
+Homeless Services, Public Services and Capital Project Fiscal Year 2025 Grant Proposals

-Baltimore County announces grant opportunities for FY23 funding.
+Baltimore County announces grant opportunities for FY 2025 funding.
 Nonprofit and government organizations serving County citizens are eligible to apply for grant monies in three areas:

 - Homeless Services Projects—Projects preventing homelessness or assisting those currently homeless

-- Public Services Projects—Projects that address needs of low-income citizens in the area of employment, child care, health and welfare, drug abuse, education, energy conservation, or recreational needs
+- Public Services Projects—Projects that address needs of low-income citizens in the area of employment, crime prevention, child care, health and welfare, drug abuse, education, energy conservation, or recreational needs

 - Capital Projects—Projects that serve people with disabilities or meet general community development needs

 Generally, grants range in size from $15,000 to $200,000 annually.
-The County encourages applications from both new organizations and those who have previously received grant funds.
+The County encourages proposals from both new organizations and those who have previously received grant funds.

-Please pass this information on to any organizations serving County citizens who you believe may be interested in providing comments during our public hearing or those interested in grant funding for FY23.
+Please pass this information on to any organizations serving County citizens who you believe may be interested in providing comments during our public hearing or those interested in grant funding for FY 2025.

-The links below allow applicants to download the necessary grant application documents for FY23 funding made available through federal, state and County funds.
+The links below allow applicants to download the necessary grant proposal documents for Fiscal Year 2025 funding made available through federal, state and County funds.
 The largest source of funds is derived from the federal Community Development Block Grant (CDBG) program.
-The Department of Planning uses the CDBG guidelines to shape its applications and the use of grant funds.
+The Department of Housing and Community Development uses the CDBG guidelines to shape its proposals and the use of grant funds.
 Additional funding comes from the federal Emergency Solutions Grant, the State of Maryland and County General Funds.

 Housing Stability Services Grant